 The Friends of the York County Library is a non-profit, 501(c)(3) volunteer organization formed in 1975 to support the York County Library system through fund-raising and advocacy.

-- Bucks for Books campaign to raise funds for books and other library materials
+- Bucks for Books campaign, to add new books to library shelves

-- Programs and special items not included in the regular library budget
+- Financial and volunteer assistance for items and services not included in the library budget

 Membership benefits include: